DoniaEid/Oracle/Machine learning foundation.md

   2-Multi-Class:is a type of Supervised Learning where the output can be one of three or more categories, such as classifying an image as cat, dog, or bird.

+  FACT:

+   * Logistic regression → Outputs a probability value (0 ≤ p ≤ 1).

+   * Linear regression → Outputs a continuous numerical value (can be any real number)

 ![Supervide](images/types_supervide.png)